 - Educational professional - Manager providing research or information related to career development

-BLC does not guarantee any employment outcome with its courses.
+BLC does not guarantee any employment outcome for its courses.

-In order to achieve this qualification, students must complete the following 8 units of competency which includes 2 core units and 6 electives units.
+In order to achieve this qualification, students must complete the following 8 units of competency which includes 3 core units and 5 electives units.